 Clinical Opportunities :

-Through a partnership with Lancaster General Hospital’s Dental Residency program, pre-dental students have the chance to shadow dentists as well as dental residents as they care for patients at Southeast Lancaster Health Services.
+Through a partnership with Lancaster General Hospital’s Dental Residency program, pre-dental students have the chance to shadow dentists as well as dental residents as they care for patients at Lancaster Health Center.
 Since this is a general practice dental residency program, this shadowing time count towards fulfilling requirements at dental schools that require a minimum number of hours.
 Pre-dental students also receive guidance and support in cultivating clinical opportunities with alumni dentists as well as local dentists.
 This has led to students being able to shadow in fields including pediatric dentistry, cosmetic dentistry, and more.